libsdl-org/libtiff/doc/functions/TIFFSetField.rst

 except that it takes a pointer to a variable argument list.
 :c:func:`TIFFVSetField` is useful for writing routines that are layered on top of the functionality provided by :c:func:`TIFFSetField`.

+:c:func:`TIFFUnsetField` clears the contents of the field in the internal structure.
+If it is a custom field, it is removed from the list of known tags.

 The tags understood by :program:`libtiff`, the number of parameter values, and the expected types for the parameter values are shown below.